 The second book I read was even more amazing and focused on boys: That Crumpled Paper was due Last Week: Helping Disorganized and Distracted Boys Succeed in School and Life.
 This book inspired The Board and changed our lives forever.
 The Board is the tool that helped me guide the boys while still allowing them to build and develop their executive skills.

 Warning: The Board is not for everyone.

-This is what it looks like after the end of a very successful year.
-The bottom row has been usurped by Nico’s artwork, but I’ll walk through what it looks like normally.
+This picture is of The Board after the end of a very successful year.
+Nico’s artwork has usurped the bottom row, but I’ll walk through what it looks like usually.